jisanders1/Projects/Programming Languages (CS 403)/clox/README.md

 - With block statements, the differentiation between global and local variables was specified.
 - Re-declaration of variables within the same scope and using a variable in its own initializer are not allowed.

+Chapter 23 - Jumping Back and Forth:
+- Added control flow to the program, including while loops, for loops, and if-else statements.
+- Tested all of the different types of control flow with my own test cases.
+- Decided that chapter 24 will be the last chapter that I am able to do for now due to time constraints.
+- May consider showing a general example for how the debug flags look instead of providing 4 different version of the same program for each example.

 ## Issues
 - The compilation process is a bit long.
 Perhaps making a makefile will reduce difficulty.
+- Changing the books code is slightly difficult due to how rigid C requires its declarations to be.
+Additionally, I have found switching switch statements to if-else statement negatively impacts readability completely.
+I will keep the original switch statements for most of the code.